| print view | expand content | forums | guestbook | disable ads | Contribute / Submit |

 Opening a link in a new tab does not copy history

 In IE6, when you click a link while holding the SHIFT button, it opens the link in a new window while maintaining the back button entries.
+It was very useful when you need to open a tab and maintain the same history as well.

 In IE7, that feature is gone.